myrmex-org/myrmex/manual/iam-plugin.md

 ### Extensions

-`lager.call('iam:getRoles')` returns the roles managed in the current Lager project.
+`myrmex.call('iam:getRoles')` returns the roles managed in the current Myrmex project.

-`lager.call('iam:getAWSRole')` returns the roles available in AWS.
+`myrmex.call('iam:getAWSRole')` returns the roles available in AWS.

-`lager.call('iam:retrieveRoleArn', identifier, context)` retrieve the ARN of an IAM role using its identifier.
+`myrmex.call('iam:retrieveRoleArn', identifier, context)` retrieve the ARN of an IAM role using its identifier.
 Tries combinations with the `environment` and the `stage` properties of the `context` parameter in this order:

 *   `<environment>_<identifier>_<stage>`